Oi u luzi chervona kalyna: History

+A graveyard of Sich Riflemen soldiers near Ternopil.
+The song was written in their honor.

-Red Viburnum berries (kalyna) are a symbol that has been a part of the Ukrainian culture since ancient times.
-The text of the song derives from a folk composition dating from the times of the mid-17th century Khmelnytskyi Uprising, which was recorded by Volodymyr Antonovych and Mykhailo Drahomanov during their ethnographic studies in 1875.
-The song was popularized after being included into Stepan Charnetskyi's play Sun of the Ruin (Сонце Руїни), which premiered in early 1914.
-After the beginning of the First World War in the same year, it became adopted as one of the anthems of the Ukrainian Sich Riflemen, the first ethnic Ukrainian military formation of the 20th century.
+The text of the song derives from the folk composition The Steep Banks Overflowed (Розлилися круті бережечки) dating from the mid-17th century Khmelnytskyi Uprising.
+The most popular variant of the song was recorded by Volodymyr Antonovych and Mykhailo Drahomanov during their ethnographic studies in 1875 in the village of Marianivka, then part of Yelysavethrad county, Kherson Governorate.

+The song was popularized after being included into Stepan Charnetskyi's performance Sun of the Ruin (Сонце Руїни), which was based on a play by Vasyl Pachovsky and premiered in early 1914.
+The song's melody was arranged by conductor Mykhailo Kossak.
+The play achieved great success, being performed in Lviv's Ruska Besida theatre and around Eastern Galicia.
+In September 1914, after the beginning of the First World War, the song from the performance was heard by Hryhoriy Trukh, an officer of the Ukrainian Sich Riflemen, in Stryi.
+Trukh created three new strophas for the song, and it became the unit's anthem.
+According to Ivan Bobersky, the song's optimistic verse, proclaiming Sich Riflemen's aim to liberate Ukraine from "Moskals", outweighed the content of other military songs of the time, which were generally sad.

+During the Interwar era the song was arranged for choir by Alexander Koshetz and Filaret Kolessa and became popular around Galicia, stopping to be associated exclusively with the military.
 In 1925 Chervona Kalyna was recorded in the United States by Metropolitan Opera singer of Ukrainian origin Mykhailo Zozuliak, also known for making a recording of the National Anthem of Ukraine nine years earlier.
 In 1944 the song was issued as a recording for the second time with arrangement of Alexander Koshetz.
+The song was also present in the repertoire of the Russian opera singer Feodor Chaliapin.

 During and after the Second World War, Chervona Kalyna was also used by the Ukrainian Insurgent Army.
 Due to the song's association with the Ukrainian people's aspiration for independence, singing it was banned during the period in which Ukraine was a Soviet Republic from 1919 to 1991.
+During that period it was spread mostly in family circles and among dissidents.
 Nevertheless, in 1961 a version of the song's text was published in a collection of historical songs issued in Kyiv.
 Open performances of the song became widespread in Ukraine during the late 1980s, when it was frequently used at protest meetings.
 Around that time a modified version of the text was created by Ukrainian dissident Nadiya Svitlychna.